 - This category excludes all records in the categories below:

-- This category includes all records in the categories below and assesses them as Clear:
+- This category includes all records in the categories below and assesses them as Eligible:

 - Littering